spkcspider/spkcspider/README.md

 * >=0.18: change order of filter parameters, nearly all filters start with request (for compatibility with (django) decorators)

 # TODO
+* switch to flatpickr
+* switch from selectize
 * examples
 * documentation
 * test admin